Class Prior Estimation under Covariate Shift: No Problem?: Introduction

-The plan of this paper is as follows: We look at the question of why class prior estimation under covariate shift is considered to be no problem (Section~\ref{se:NoProblem}).
-We then introduce the assumptions and the notation for this paper in Section~\ref{se:Setting}.
+The plan of this paper is as follows: We introduce the assumptions and the notation for this paper in Section~\ref{se:Setting}.
 In Section~\ref{se:loss} we give examples of how loss of information may affect the covariate shift property.
 The main result (Theorem~\ref{th:main} of this paper) is presented in Section~\ref{se:Main} while Section~\ref{se:Discuss} provides some comments on the result.
 A proposal for applying `probing' to class prior estimation is made in Section~\ref{se:Probing}.
 The paper concludes with a short summary in Section~\ref{se:Conc}.